-Believe it or not, it may seem nearly impossible to get specific instructions to install faucet water filters because of the different brands and manufacturers available to purchase from.
+Believe it or not, it may seem nearly impossible to get specific installation instructions because of the different brands and manufacturers available to purchase from.
 But it’s quite easy to explain the installation process no matter which model you happen to buy.

 Before the installation actually begins, you need to have an adjustable wrench on hand as well as Teflon tape.
 Without them, you will not be able to complete the installation properly, and if you leave out the Teflon tape, your water filter is going to leak.

-For the most part, a wide range of existing faucet water filters already provide all of the parts needed for proper installation.
+For the most part, a wide range of existing proucts already provide all of the parts needed for proper installation.
 But on the other hand, there are a few that do not give you all of the parts required and many even forget to add the Teflon tape, although you can find it in certain models as well.

 Cleaning and Replacement

-Depending on the make and model of your water filter, replacing the filter cartridge may be different than our instructions.
-Although, for the wide majority of water filters, it’s very easy to change the filter itself and it will only take you a matter of minutes to complete the project.
+Depending on the make and model, replacing the cartridge may be different than our instructions.
+Although, for the wide majority, it’s very easy to change the filter itself and it will only take you a matter of minutes to complete the project.

-If your water filter has a filter change sensor, you should pay close attention to the indicator lights and swap out the old filter for a new one at the appropriate time.
-In other cases with a faucet water filter that does not have a sensor light, you may receive a reminder in the mail when it’s roughly the right time to change your filter.
+If your water filter has a change sensor, you should pay close attention to the indicator lights and swap out the old filter for a new one at the appropriate time.

 If there is no sensor present, it’s up to you to keep track of when the filter should be changed.
 Make a point to write the date down on your calendar to know when you installed the new filter so you can change it at the appropriate time.

-For the most part, your water filter will have a capacity indicator on it.
-Simply put, the majority of them last roughly 100 gallons, 200 gallons, and sometimes even more.
+For the most part, your fiter will have a capacity indicator on it.
+The majority of them last roughly 100 gallons, 200 gallons, and sometimes even more.
 But this might not mean anything if you do not know how many gallons of water you’ve used.